 Our Parent-Student Handbook is found on our school website, stjschoolwilliston.com, under the Resources tab.
-All families are asked to review the handbook and return the Parent Signature Page to the school office by Friday, August 25, 2023.
+All families are asked to review the handbook and return the Parent Signature Page to the school office by the first day of school.
 If you have more than one student at St. Joseph's, please list all of your students on one page.

 Thank you!

-I have read the Parent/Student Handbook and agree to follow the school policies and p procedures as stated.
+I have read the Parent/Student Handbook and agree stated. e to follow the school policies and procedures as

 Parent/Guardian Signature Date

 Parent/Guardian Signature Date

 Please print your student(s) name(s)